Living Will/Health Care Power of Attorney FAQ

 The Franklin County Recorder's Office will record the Living Will of any Ohioan for safekeeping.
 By recording your Living Will with the Franklin County Recorder, you ensure easy access to this important document by your loved ones and medical personnel.

-Health Care Power of Attorney
+What is a Health Care Power of Attorney?

 Included in the Franklin County Recorder's Advance Directives Packet is an Ohio Health Care Power of Attorney form.
 A Health Care Power of Attorney is a document that allows you to name a person to act on your behalf to make health care decisions for you if you become unable to make these decisions for yourself.

-Ohio's Donor Registry
+What is Ohio's Donor Registry?

 Thousands of Ohioans are waiting for organ transplants.
 As an organ donor, one person can save up to seven lives and enhance the quality of life for more than fifty others through tissue and eye donation.